cesarfelip3/icase/README.md

 1. I saw the image of some product wasn't resized correctly on example site, is it a bug?
 2. SEO - image alt - done
-3. Orders - in a cart, should deliver these orders one time
+3. Orders - Display all items in one cart at ADMIN, should be delivered at same time
+4. Orders - Display Transaction ID at admin, to verify payment
-4. CakePHP - core.php - if (debug == 0) model will never refreshed, if debug > 0 will refresh...
+5. CakePHP - core.php - if (debug == 0) model will never refreshed, if debug > 0 will refresh...

 SEO basic --